-With airlines flying at almost full capacity, long lines at the security checkpoints, and airports suffering from mid-air gridlock, many new parents dread the day when they’ll have to board a plane with their new bundle of joy.
 Don’t.
 Getting there is not so bad, if you know what you’re getting into.
-The following FAQs, plus a dash of good humor, should help make that first plane flight with baby one to remember — and even cherish!
+Just follow our easy tips for flying with infants.
+The following FAQs, plus a dash of good humor, should help make that first plane flight with infants and toddlers one to remember — and even cherish!

 At FTF, our most frequently asked question is, “Is my baby too young to travel safely by airplane?”
-Popular opinion to the contrary, medical experts have found no reason to restrict travel by healthy newborns, as long as a pediatrician who has examined the infant approves the trip.
+Popular opinion to the contrary, medical experts have found no reason to restrict airplane travel with baby.
+Be sure a pediatrician who has examined the infant recently approves the trip.
 Some airlines accept infants under a week old, however, at least seven days is recommended.

-And since many young families live far away from beloved grandparents and other relatives, plane travel with infants is becoming more common.
-However, you may want to limit trips that are for long hours aboard an airplane when traveling with newborns as they need frequent feedings and changing and tight places may be inconvenient.
+Since many young families live far away from beloved grandparents and other relatives, plane travel with infants is becoming more common.
+However, you may want to limit long trips when traveling with newborns as baby needs frequent feedings and changing.
+An airplane’s tight places, tiny bathrooms and lack of privacy may be inconvenient.
 Use your instincts, you’ll know what’s best.

 On international flights, most foreign airline’s party line is to charge 10% of the adult fare plus taxes and fees for a lap child (and from 50%-67% of the adult fare for a reserved seat for children 2-12 years).
 However, it is essential to ask lots of questions; notes the site airfarewatchdog.com, “Airlines may have different definitions for ‘adult fare” ranging from 10% of the highest possible fare in that class to 10% of what accompanying adults paid.”